 For something more substantial, you’ll find a wealth of sofa beds with the conventional folding metal frame and mattress combination.

-Unlike their stiff and uncomfortable predecessors, modern versions have smoother pull-out systems and luxurious mattress materials such as feather wrapped or memory foam.
+Unlike their stiff and uncomfortable predecessors, modern versions have smoother pull-out systems and luxurious feather-wrapped or memory foam mattresses.

 All the sofa beds we tested scored high on comfort and functionality.
 And with thoughtful design across our selection, we were able to whip up a cosy bed for our guests without the backache in no time.

 - Best overall – Snug the small biggie chaise sofa bed: £2,799, Snugsofa.com

 - Best for student digs – M&S logan small double sofa bed: £299, Marksandspencer.com